-The diagram below shows the BSCR for the Company at $31^{st}$ December 2019 with a comparison against the previous reporting date, $31^{st}$ December 2018.
+The diagram below shows the BSCR for the Company at 31st December 2020 with a comparison against the previous reporting date, 31st December 2019.
 The BSCR has been shown split by risk module.
-The outer ring shows the total diversified BSCR, the level of diversification benefit realised within the Group and, where relevant, any transitional benefit in moving to the new capital regime.
+The outer ring shows the total Group diversified BSCR, the level of diversification benefit realised within the Group and the transitional benefit in moving to the new capital regime.
 The inner ring shows each risk module as a proportion of total undiversified capital.
-Figures are in $\xi'000$ .
+Figures are shown in €m.